kmdunn5/plant_buddi_front_end/README.md

 * Automatic alerts for when a user hasn't watered their plants within the how often to water time frame

+## Things to Update and Improve
+* Error handling/messages and add error components
+* Improve the react routers
+* Search improvements,
+* Handling search when there are holes in the API's return data
+* Improved user experience and user flow
+* Implement a CSS framework
+* Include SASS

 ## Resources and Credit